Our team

 Crisis and Issues Management

-• Works with clients across industries to manage a variety of special situations, including: data breaches, high profile litigation, product recalls, consumer boycotts, safety matters, operational shutdowns, union issues, workplace misconduct, employee reductions and layoffs, NGO challenges, and social media-related incidents, among others.
+• Works with clients across industries to manage a variety of special situations, including: cybersecurity issues, data privacy issue, high profile litigation, product recalls, safety matters, service outages / operational shutdowns, workplace misconduct, employee reductions and layoffs, and social media-related incidents, among others.

 • Advises clients across industries on crisis readiness planning, including vulnerabilities assessments, preparation and response planning, and tabletop and simulation exercises.